sebtgen/ToDoProject/README.md

+# ToDo CRUD Application

-## This is a simple CRUD ToDo application built using C# for the API and Angular for the frontend.
+This is a simple CRUD ToDo application built using C# for the API and Angular for the frontend.
 The application allows users to manage their tasks by adding, editing, and removing them.
 Tasks are stored in a SQL database, providing a persistent storage solution.

-### Features:
+## Features

 Create: Add new tasks to your to-do list.